Knight Kadosh

 The Knight Kadosh is a Freemasonic degree or ceremony of initiation performed by a number of Supreme Councils of the Ancient and Accepted Scottish Rite of Freemasonry.
-It is the 30th Degree of the Southern Jurisdiction of the Scottish Rite for the United States, and the Ancient and Accepted Scottish Rite of Freemasonry of Canada.
+It is the 30th Degree of the Southern Jurisdiction of the Scottish Rite for the United States, the Ancient and Accepted Scottish Rite of Freemasonry of Canada and the International Order of Freemasonry for Men and Women, LE DROIT HUMAIN.
 The Northern Masonic Jurisdiction of the Scottish Rite, does not currently confer a degree with the name Knight Kadosh.
 Instead its thirtieth degree is entitled "Grand Inspector."

-The term "Kadosh" is derived from the Hebrew word "קדוש", which means holy or consecrated.
+The term "Kadosh" is derived from the Hebrew word קדוש, which means holy or consecrated.
 "Kadosh" and "Knight Kadosh" is often abbreviated in masonic documents as "K--H∴" and "K∴K∴D∴H".

 History

 The earliest recorded portrayal of the "Knight Kadosh" degree can be linked to the Council of Emperors of the East and West in 1758.
 This council united several Masonic degrees being conducted in 18th century Paris, France.
 The "Knight Kadosh," or originally "Illustrious and Grand Commander of the White and Black Eagle, Grand Elect Kadosh," was part of a full complement of twenty-five degrees or grades governed by this council.
 The "Knight Kadosh" was the twenty-fourth degree of this complement.

 In 1801, the first and oldest Supreme Council of the Scottish Rite was founded in Charleston, South Carolina.
 This body adopted many of the degrees of the Council of Emperors of the East and West, including that of "Knight Kadosh."
 The "Knight Kadosh" degree was adopted as the thirtieth degree and was simply titled "Knight Kadosh."
 The degree received a substantial re-write in the 1850s when Albert Pike was Grand Commander of the Southern Jurisdiction of the United States.
 It was further revised in 2000.

 A different form of the Knight Kadosh degree, using a ritual not authored by Pike, was for many years performed in the Northern Masonic Jurisdiction of the United States, headquartered at Lexington, Massachusetts.
 However, that body no longer performs the degree.